canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/base/base <code>base</code>]
 			</td>
 			<td>
-				Implements option accessor and convience methods.
+				Implements option accessor and convenience methods.
 Positioned highest in the prototype chain since this is basic "helper" functionality used to implement other behaviors.
 			</td>
 		</tr>
 		<tr>